gengdy1545/kv-quorum/README.md

 Second, run `CorrectnessTest.java` to test the correctness of the system.

 There are currently no server down tests, you can test personally.

+## Important Notice
+Placing multiple replicas on a single node is obviously a stupid thing to do and would not be done in practice.